Florida emergency declared as Tropical Storm Ian strengthens

 Associated Press

 TALLAHASSEE, Fla.
-(AP) — Gov. Ron DeSantis declared a state of emergency for all of Florida on Saturday as Tropical Storm Ian gained strength over the Caribbean and was forecast to become a major hurricane soon on a track toward the state.
+(AP) — Gov. Ron DeSantis declared a state of emergency for all of Florida on Saturday as Tropical Storm Ian gained strength over the Caribbean and was forecast to become a major hurricane soon days as it tracked toward the state.

 DeSantis had initially issued the emergency order for two dozen counties on Friday.
 But he expanded the warning to the entire state, urging residents to prepare for a storm that could lash large swaths of Florida.